 The most convenient way to get to the City Hall is by subway.
 The purple line, U2, stops at the station called Rathaus.
 The exit from the subway station is at the back of the City Hall.
 You need to walk about 5 minutes to reach the City Hall square and its impressively beautiful front.

 Tram lines 1, 71, and D also stop right in front of the City Hall building.
-The stop is called Rathausplatz/Burgtheater.
+The stop is Rathausplatz/Burgtheater.

 Address: Friedrich-Schmidt-Platz 1, 1010 Wien